Skip to content

 Recently, a new group has formed in Puerto Rico to support a developing islandwide rail-trail known as the Borinquen Trail.
 When I spoke with David Soto, who is helping to lead the effort, his pride and excitement for the project were obvious.
 The group’s work centers around three priorities: inventorying points of interest along the route (including those relating to its railroad history); leveraging the trail’s economic and tourism benefits; and providing a safe and healthy alternative to driving.

-Although the movement is just now putting down roots in Puerto Rico, here are a handful of trails well worth exploring on the island.
+Although the movement is just now putting down roots, here are a handful of trails in Puerto Rico well worth exploring on the island.

 Túnel de Guajataca